 You cannot be found guilty of this offence unless the prosecution can prove the following beyond reasonable doubt

-In NSW assault occasioning actual bodily harm is an offence under section 59 of the Crimes Act 1900.
+In NSW assault occasioning actual bodily harm is an offence under Section 59 of the Crimes Act 1900.

 The legislation does not provide a specific definition of ‘actual bodily harm’.
 The courts have decided that the harm caused does not need to be permanent, but it must be more than ‘merely transient and trifling’.
 This will usually be met when the injury that is alleged to have been inflicted causes actual bodily harm.